 “Evelyn has devoted her career to advancing economic and social justice on behalf of marginalized communities of color,” said Marshall.
-“Her stellar leadership at United for Respect, using an intersectional framework in her advocacy for low-wage workers, will bring innovative and creative approaches to social justice lawyering to UC Hastings Law students.
+“Her stellar leadership at United for Respect, using an intersectional framework in her advocacy for low-wage workers, will bring innovative and creative approaches to social justice lawyering to UC Law SF students.
 CREJ is thrilled that our inaugural Visiting Assistant Professor so perfectly embodies the mission and vision of the Center.”

 The goal, Ball said, is to break racial and economic justice issues out of their silos and incorporate them across the college’s course offerings.
-“We’re so excited that UC Hastings students will get to experience the brilliance of Evelyn and her ability to speak first-hand to how the law can be harnessed by mobilized, marginalized clients to advance racial and economic justice.”
+“We’re so excited that UC Law SF students will get to experience the brilliance of Evelyn and her ability to speak first-hand to how the law can be harnessed by mobilized, marginalized clients to advance racial and economic justice.”